2009 Permatang Pasir by-election

 A by-election was held on 25 August 2009 for the Penang State Legislative Assembly seat of Permatang Pasir.
 The seat fell vacant after the death of the incumbent assemblyman, Mohd Hamdan Abdul Rahman.

 Result

 Mohd Salleh Man got 9,618 votes, beating Rohaizat Othman who got 5,067 votes.

+Penang state by-election, 25 August 2009: Permatang Pasir The by-election was called due to the death of incumbent, Mohd Hamdan Abdul Rahman.